Temperature-activated dislocation avalanches signaling brittle-to-ductile transition in BCC micropillars

-Our results indicate that low-temperature avalanches are the manifestation of uncorrelated plastic activity dominated by low-mobility screw dislocations, showing no indication of critical behavior.
+Our results indicate that low-temperature avalanches are the manifestation of uncorrelated plastic activity dominated by low-mobility screw dislocations, showing no indication of correlated events or critical behavior.
 A transition to a regime of highly correlated events is observed with increasing temperature.
-This transition occurs because, together with increased mobility, dislocation nucleation from surface stress concentrations becomes increasingly active.
-This results in correlated dislocation activity that exhibits features of critical behavior.
-Given that different BCC micropillars show similar deformation characteristics as a function of their homologous temperatures \cite{schneider2009correlation,abad2016temperature}, it is likely that the origin of this transition is a universal feature in BCC micropillars.
+While the observed transition temperature is not an intrinsic material constant but scales with the system size and the strain rate \cite{zhang2023coupled}, the similar deformation characteristics of different BCC micropillars at comparable homologous temperatures \cite{schneider2009correlation,abad2016temperature} suggest that this transition is a universal feature of BCC metals.